 • Strong hardwood that will provide sturdy support

-• Considered a high-quality material and thus more expensive than alternatives
+• Considered a high-quality material and thus more expensive than alternatives.

 Walnut